 - Changes in hours, schedules, and room assignments.
 Communicate these clearly and well in advance.

-- Updates to health and safety practices, especially if you are making changes due to COVID-19 and the upcoming holiday travel season.
+- Updates to health and safety practices, especially if you are making changes due to COVID-19

 - Important information regarding students, such as temporary distance learning plans or shifting schedules.